ledowong/gluetun-ap/README.md

 - NAT only for `192.168.50.0/24` out `br-gluetun` (no MASQUERADE to WAN).
 - Host outbound and SSH inbound are unaffected (OUTPUT/INPUT chains).
 - Inside gluetun, `docker/gluetun/init.sh` adds MASQUERADE on `tun0` and permits forward `eth0 <-> tun0` so AP traffic can exit the VPN.
+- On the host, `gluetun-ap-routing.service` reapplies the AP policy route via `br-gluetun` and inserts high-priority FORWARD accepts for `wlan0 <-> br-gluetun` after boot.

 ## Gluetun DNS choice
 DNS inside gluetun is disabled (`DNS_SERVER=off`, `DOT=off`, `DNS=off`); `dnsmasq` hands out NordVPN DNS IPs (`103.86.96.100`, `103.86.99.100`) so AP client DNS rides the VPN path.